pedrohrigolin/Toastlet-Notify-JS/readme.md

 - Check if the script was loaded correctly
 - Confirm there are no console errors
 - Check z-index of other elements
+- Verify document.body is available when calling notify()

 **Style is not applied:**
 - Make sure there are no CSS conflicts
 - Check CSS rule specificity
 - Use `!important` if necessary
+- Verify customClass parameter is correctly formatted

 **Doesn't work on mobile devices:**
 - Check if viewport is configured correctly
 - Confirm touch events are being captured
+- Test with different mobile browsers
+- Verify swipe threshold settings

 **Animations not working:**
 - Verify `transition` is set to `true`
 - Check `transitionDuration` is a positive number
 - Ensure no CSS transitions are conflicting
+- Try increasing transitionDuration value

+**Multiple notifications not all visible:**
+- This is expected behavior - Toastlet Notify displays only the most recent notification
+- New notifications replace existing ones by design
+- For queuing or stacking multiple notifications, custom implementation would be required
+- Consider adding delay between notification calls if sequential display is needed

 ---